Darkstar-GmbH/vscode-theme-dark-autumn/README.md

 # Installation

-Just install it via VS Code / Marketplace
+Just install it directly via Visual Studio Code or download and install it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DarkstarGmbH.vscode-theme-dark-autumn).

 # Further improvements